Telecentric Design Topics

 Additionally, image space telecentric lenses do not suffer from radiometric cos4θ roll-off (see Relative Illumination, Roll Off and Vignetting for more details) since the rays land perpendicular to the sensor across its entire area.
 This is advantageous because it allows the image to have a more even relative illumination profile assuming selective vignetting has not been built into the lens design.

-Figure 5: A lens that is image space telecentric with the exit pupil projected to image space infinity.
+Figure 5: A lens that is image space telecentric with the exit pupil projected to image space infinity (which is mathematically equivalent to object space infinity).

 Figure 6: An image-space telecentric lens, where the chief rays are all parallel to the optical axis in image space.
 Note that the image height does not change regardless of where the sensor plane is positioned, as the chief rays defining image height are all parallel to the optical axis.